lucsoft/lucsoft/README.md

 ### I'm 17 years young and a Developer and Designer, since 2014.
 Making software with ❤️

 Currently developing 👨‍💻  @lucsoft/WebGen and @lucsoft/HmSYS.
-So you can make greater Projects 🌱<br>
+So you can make faster & better Projects 🌱<br>
 You can find my on Discord (lucsoft#7765) or reace me on other ways ✨ <br>
 If you wannt to give me Coffee.
 Feel free! every donation is awesome 🦑